 Options.
-The Committee establishes the exercise price per share for options, the term of options, the time at which they may be exercised and such other terms as the Committee deems appropriate, except that the exercise price of each option shall be not less than the Fair Market Value (as defined below) of the Common Stock on the date of grant.
+The Committee establishes the exercise price per share for options, the term of options (which cannot exceed ten years), the time at which they may be exercised and such other terms as the Committee deems appropriate, except that the exercise price of each option shall be not less than the Fair Market Value (as defined below) of the Common Stock on the date of grant.

-"Fair Market Value" for purposes of the 2003 Plan shall mean the average of the high and low sales prices of the Common Stock as reported in The Wall Street Journal for New York Stock Exchange Transactions or similar successor consolidated transactions reports for the relevant date (or the comparable consolidated transaction reports for any other national securities exchange or for NASDAQ National Market Issues, if the Common Stock is admitted for trading or quotation on said exchange or market), or, if no sales of Common Stock were made on said exchange or market on that date, the average of the high and low sales prices of Common Stock as reported in said composite transactions report for the preceding day on which sales of Common Stock were made on said exchange or market.
-On March 27, 2009, the average of the high and low sales prices of the Common Stock, as reported in the New York Stock Exchange Composite Transactions, was \$25.44 per share.
+"Fair Market Value" for purposes of the 2003 Plan shall mean the average of the high and low sales prices of the Common Stock as reported in The Wall Street Journal for New York Stock Exchange Transactions or similar successor consolidated transactions reports for the relevant date (or the comparable consolidated transaction reports for any other national securities exchange or for NASDAQ National Market Issues, if the Common Stock is admitted for trading or quotation on said exchange or market), or, if no sales of Common Stock were made on said exchange or market on that date, the average of the high and low prices of Common Stock as reported in said composite transactions report for the preceding day on which sales of Common Stock were made on said exchange or market.
+On March 26, 2010, the average of the high and low sales prices of the Common Stock, as reported in the New York Stock Exchange Composite Transactions, was \$38.395.

 Subject to the limitations described below, options will become exercisable at such time or times, and on and subject to such conditions, as the Committee may specify.
-Except in the case of awards made in connection with the recruitment of new employees, including new officers, or new directors, stock options shall vest in equal annual installments over a period of not less than three years.
+Except in the case of awards made in connection with the recruitment of new employees, including new officers, or new directors, and except for a total of 5% of the shares authorized under the 2003 Plan which may be granted pursuant to shorter vesting periods, stock options shall vest in one or more installments over a total vesting period of not less than three years.
 Notwithstanding the foregoing, the Committee may provide for the acceleration of vesting of stock options upon the death, disability, retirement or other termination of employment or service of the participant.
 Unless the Committee determines otherwise, payment of the purchase price in full in cash is required upon option exercise.

 Stock Appreciation Rights.
 The holder of a SAR will be entitled to receive the excess of the fair market value, calculated as of the exercise date, of a specified number of shares over the grant price of the SAR.
+The strike price of a SAR must be no less than the fair market value of the stock on the date of grant.
 SARs need not be granted in tandem with stock options.
+SARs are also subject to the same minimum vesting period requirements set forth above for stock options.